 We were first appointed by those charged with governance to act as statutory auditor by the board of Directors on 12 October 2020.
-Our appointment has been renewed annually by shareholder resolution representing a total uninterrupted engagement of 4 years.
-The Company became listed in on a regulated market on 25 September 2017.
+Our appointment has been renewed annually by shareholder resolution representing a total uninterrupted engagement of 5 years.